Skip to main content

 Jews avoid such suicides, it is unusual and unacceptable, but there are several examples described by Yosef ben Matityahu himself.
 The question is whether he is a reliable source.
 Yosef ben Matityahu is accepted in the study as a reliable and accurate source, but sometimes the numbers he presents seem exaggerated.

-How did Yosef ben Matityahu knew the speech of Elazar ben Yair even though he was not there?
-He had access to the archives of the Roman army, he could not invent things from his imagination, he must have heard from roman authors and historians! these were things that probably happened.
+How did Yosef ben Matityahu know the speech of Elazar ben Yair even though he was not there?
+He had access to the archives of the Roman army, he could not invent things from his imagination, and he must have heard from Roman authors and historians! these were things that probably happened.
 Roman historians write things that they think probably were, this is not the only speech Josephus brings us and describes, even though he was not present.

 WESTERN BREAKING POINT OF MASADA